-^{1.} Only Planning Areas that are planned for development are shown.
+1. Only Planning Areas that are planned for development are shown.
 As a result, some Planning Areas are not listed above since they are designated for permanent open space.
 In addition, Planning Area 26 was detached from the City and annexed to the City of Newport Beach.

-^{2.} An additional 1,053 Density Bonus units are allowed City-wide pursuant to State law and are located within Planning Areas 4, 15, 17, and 36.
+2. Includes an additional 3,705 Density Bonus units which are allowed City-wide pursuant to State law, and are located within Planning Areas 4, 15, 17, 36 and 51.

-^{3.} An additional 1,355,359 square feet of non-residential uses are allowed within Planning Area 13.
+3. An additional 1,461,824 square feet of non-residential uses are allowed within Planning Areas 13, 15, and 25.